Netflix's subscriber growth, stock zapped as pandemic eases

 It marked a huge comedown from the same time last year when Netflix added nearly 16 million subscribers.
 That came just as governments around the world imposed lockdowns that created a huge captive audience for the leading video-streaming service.

-The poor showing to start the year rattled investors, causing the Los Gatos, California, company's stock to drop nearly 10% in extended trading.
+The poor showing to start the year rattled investors, causing the Los Gatos, California, company's stock to drop by more than 9% in extended trading, even though Netflix's revenue hit analyst targets and its profit exceeded estimates.

+Netflix earned $1.71 billion, or $3.75 per share, more than doubling from a year ago.
+Revenue climbed 24% from the same time last year to $7.16 billion.

 The inevitable slowdown in subscriber growth had been widely telegraphed by Netflix’s management in repeated reminders that its gains were a pandemic-driven anomaly.